Image

 Updates

-In January, Executive Director Majka Burhardt and Chief Partnerships and Programs Officer Tita Alvira gave a presentation to the Network of Engaged International Donors as part of the 2024 Women & Climate Change Solutions Giving Circle.
+In January, Founder and CEO Majka Burhardt and Chief Partnerships and Programs Officer Tita Alvira gave a presentation to the Network of Engaged International Donors as part of the 2024 Women & Climate Change Solutions Giving Circle.
 They shared how Legado’s approach centers women in the pursuit of climate justice.

 A team from Busura visited Legado's Ngilai partnership in Northern Kenya in January to see the activities at the Lolkuniyani Maternal Shelter and to learn more about Legacy Planning.